Teenlife

 1. It's proven to make you happier.

 Community service provides physical and mental rewards.
 Researchers report that when you focus on others’ needs over your own, it ignites brain activity that reduces stress and depression.
-A recent study conducted at the University of Illinois found that adolescents who enjoy pro-social activities, like community service, are happier than their counterparts.
+A recent study by the University of Illinois found that adolescents who enjoy pro-social activities, like community service, are happier than their counterparts.
 Researchers found that 15-to-16-year-olds who derive pleasure from altruistic deeds are less likely to become depressed.

 2. Volunteers gain professional experience.